carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/file_app/README.md

 replicaset.apps/blog-6bf7df48bb   1         1         0       15s
 ```

-List the PVC and PV associated with the ghost namespace:
+Some k8s objects are hidden from the ```kubectl get all``` command output.
+To display the PV and PVC associated with your application we need to run a separate command:

 ```bash
 [root@rhel3 ghost]# kubectl get pvc,pv -n ghost